aakash-ram-chandran/aakash-ram-chandran.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I’m Aakash Ram Chandran, a `Machine Learning Engineer` based in Hamburg.
+Hi, I am Aakash Ram Chandran, a `Machine Learning Engineer` based in Hamburg.
 I specialize in `computer vision` and `machine learning`, with hands-on experience training and deploying `deep learning models` for tasks such as `object detection` and `instance segmentation`.

 I have optimized models for embedded systems—including deployments on `NVIDIA Jetson Orin`and tackle challenges in sensor fusion and edge computing using parallel programming tools like `CUDA`, `OpenMP`, and `MPI`.